lsst-dm/dmtn-271/index.rst

 Aggregation Quantum Graphs
 --------------------------

-An "aggregation" graph is used to represent the provenance of a currently-executing graph, supporting append-only-writes to update quantum and dataset status.
+An "aggregation" graph is used to represent the provenance of a currently-executing graph, supporting update-in-place writes to update quantum and dataset status.
-This graph is optimized for fast reads of its current progress and the overall graph structure, so a provenance-gathering process can quickly pick up where a previous one left off.
+Unlike the other (read-only) graph variants, aggregation graphs are written to SQLite files in order to enable transactional writes and optimize certain partial reads that are needed to resume quickly after interruption.
 It is also designed to be transformed quickly into the final provenance graph.
 Unlike the quantum-only predicted graph, the aggregation graph data structure models a bipartite directed acyclic graph, in which quanta and datasets are different kinds of nodes and each edge connects a dataset to a quantum or a quantum to a dataset.

-Instead of a single ``zip`` archive, aggregation quantum graphs are stored as directories that can for the most part be "zipped up" to form the final read-only provenance graph.
-This lets us efficiently append to multiple files (or write new chunks for multiple conceptual files).
+The aggregation graph SQLite database will have the following tables:

+- ``header``: a single-column single-row compressed-JSON blob with the format version, collection metadata, and quantum and dataset counts.
+- ``bipartite_edges``: a single-column single-row compressed-JSON blob with an edge list for the dataset-quantum-dataset graph (using internal integer IDs).
+- ``quantum``: per-quantum provenance.
+See :ref:`aggregation-quanta-table`
 Operations on aggregation graphs also require reading components of the predicted graph or wire graph they were constructed from.

-The on-disk components of an aggregation quantum graph are described in :ref:`aggregation-components`.
+- ``dataset``: per-dataset provenance.
+See :ref:`aggregation-dataset-table`.

+Operations on aggregation graphs also require reading some components of the original predicted quantum graph.

-.. _aggregation-components:
+.. _aggregation-quanta-table:

-.. list-table:: Aggregation Quantum Graph Components
+.. list-table:: Aggregation Quantum Graph ``quanta`` schema
    :header-rows: 1

    * - Name
      - Type
      - Description
-   * - ``header``
-     - single-block
-     - Format version, collection metadata, quantum and dataset counts.
-   * - ``bipartite_edges``
-     - single-block
-     - Edge list for a dataset-quantum-dataset graph  (using internal integer IDs).
-   * - ``quanta``
-     - multi-block
-     - | UUIDs, task labels, data IDs, status, and exception information for
-       | each quantum; log and metadata dataset UUIDs and addresses (into
-       | the ``logs`` and ``metadata`` components).
-   * - ``datasets``
-     - multi-block
-     - | UUIDs, dataset type names, data IDs, and existence status for each
-       | each dataset (except log and metadata datasets).
-   * - ``logs``
-     - multi-block
-     - The content of all butler log datasets (one dataset per block).
-   * - ``metadata``
-     - multi-block
-     - The content of all butler metadata datasets (one dataset per block).
-   * - ``quantum_addresses``
-     - address (arbitrary order)
-     - | UUID to integer ID mapping for all quanta; byte offsets and sizes
-       | for the ``quanta``, ``logs``, and ``metadata`` components.
-   * - ``dataset_addresses``
-     - address (arbitrary order)
-     - | UUID to integer ID mapping for all datasets; byte offsets and sizes
-       | for the ``datasets`` component.

-When the aggregation graph is first constructed, the ``header`` and ``bipartite_edges`` components are constructed in full from the information in the predicted or wire graph immediately.
-The other components are appended to as quanta are aggregated:

-1. When a set of quanta is recognized as having finished (successfully or unsuccessfully), either by receipt of a message or by scanning for the metadata and log datasets of unblocked quanta, their predicted-quantum information is loaded from the original predicted or wire graph.
+   * - quantum_index
+     - INTEGER PRIMARY KEY
+     - Internal integer ID.
+   * - quantum_uuid
+     - UUID
+     - External UUID.
+   * - succeeded
+     - BOOLEAN
+     - Whether this quantum succeeeded.
+   * - provenance
+     - BLOB
+     - Task labels, data IDs, status, and exception information for each quantum.
+   * - log_index
+     - INTEGER
+     - Internal integer ID for the associated log dataset.
+   * - log_data
+     - BLOB
+     - Actual content of the log dataset.
+   * - metadata_index
+     - INTEGER
+     - Internal integer ID for the associated metadata dataset.
+   * - metadata_data
+     - BLOB
+     - Actual content of the log dataset.

+.. _aggregation-dataset-table:

+.. list-table:: Aggregation Quantum Graph ``dataset`` schema
+   :header-rows: 1

+   * - Name
+     - Type
+     - Description
+   * - dataset_index
+     - INTEGER PRIMARY KEY
+     - Internal integer ID.
+   * - dataset_uuid
+     - UUID
+     - External UUID.
+   * - provenance
+     - BLOB
+     - Dataset type names, data IDs, and existence status for each dataset.

+When the aggregation graph is first constructed, the ``header`` and ``bipartite_edges`` tables are constructed in full from the information in the predicted or wire graph immediately.
+The other tables are appended to as quanta are aggregated.
+The aggregation tool can be run in two different modes:

+- In "monitor" mode, the tool only processes successfully-completed quanta, as indicated by the existence of the ``metadata`` dataset.
+  This allows failures to be recovered by retries and restarts without invalidating any aggregation work already completed.

+- In "finalize" mode, the tool processes both successful and failed quanta, and when all quanta have been processed, it transforms the aggregation graph into a :ref:`provenance quantum graph <provenance-graphs>` and ingests it into the butler.

+The tool will run in parallel using Python ``multiprocessing``, with a single process responsible for writing to the SQLite aggregation graph file and the central butler database.
+This process will batch the writes for many quanta into a single transaction based on a timer and/or quantum/dataset counts.
+Other worker processes will be responsible for scanning for and reading ``metadata`` and ``log`` files, extracting information from them into provenance Pydantic models, and transforming that into compressed JSON to send to the writer process.
+In detail:

+1. When a quantum is recognized as having finished (successfully or unsuccessfully), either by receipt of a message or by scanning for the metadata and log datasets of unblocked quanta, its predicted-quantum information is loaded from the original predicted or wire graph.
 2. When metadata datasets exist (i.e. the quantum was successful), they are read in full to retrieve status information and dataset provenance.
    For quanta that failed (the log exists but metadata does not, or a flag from the user indicates that all unsuccessful quanta should now be considered failures), the existence of all predicted output datasets is checked.
-3. Information about output datasets (including those that were predicted but not produced, but not including metadata and logs) is appended to the ``datasets`` multi-block file.
+3. Information about output datasets (including those that were predicted but not produced), is appended to the ``dataset`` table.
-4. The metadata datasets are reconverted to JSON, compressed, and appended to the ``metadata`` multi-block file.
-5. The log datasets are loaded, rewritten to JSON, compressed, and appended to the ``log`` multi-block file.
+4. Information about the quantum (including the full content of the log and metadata files) is appended to the ``quantum`` table.
-6. If any quantum's metadata and log datasets are not inputs to any downstream quantum, they are deleted from their original location.
-Similarly, if any of these quantum are the last consumers of an upstream metadata or log dataset, those upstream datasets are deleted from their original locations.
+5. If the quantum's metadata and log datasets are not inputs to any downstream quantum, they are deleted from their original location.
+   Similarly, if this quantum is the last consumers of an upstream metadata or log dataset, those upstream datasets are deleted from their original locations.
-7. Status and other per-quantum provenance is appended to the ``quanta`` multi-block file.
-8. Existing output datasets (not including metadata and logs) are ingested into the butler database.
-9. Addresses into the ``datasets`` multi-block file are appended to the ``dataset_addresses`` file.
-10. Addresses into the ``quanta``, ``metadata``, and ``logs`` multi-block files are appended to the ``quantum_addresses`` file.

-Most of the above steps can happen on many quanta in parallel (scanning, dataset reads, generating and compressing JSON), with a sequence point at the end to perform all file append, delete, and database insert operations in bulk from a single process/thread.
-A working prototype developed for this technote uses :class:`concurrent.futures.ProcessPoolExecutor` and :mod:`asyncio` for this.
-The group size could be throttled by a timer and/or dataset/quantum count minimums.

-When the aggregation tool is initialized from a stored aggregation graph, it performs the following steps:

-1. It reads the ``bipartite_edges`` component and constructs a lightweight in-memory bipartite DAG for the complete predicted graph.
+When the aggregation tool is initialized from a stored aggregation graph, it performs the following steps it reads the ``header`` and ``bipartite_edges`` components in full and constructs a lightweight in-memory bipartite DAG for the complete predicted graph.
-2. It reads the ``quantum_addresses`` and ``dataset_addresses`` files in full.
-3. It checks that each multi-block file has the size predicted by the corresponding address file (or, alternately, that the last block in each file is at the right location, and records the right size internally).
-   An inconsistency indicates a previous interruption that must be reconciled by reading any blocks from multi-block files that are not referenced by their address files in order to recover those addresses.
-   Certain failures may require these orphaned metadata blocks to be decompressed and parsed as well, in order to reconstruct the information that is to be stored in other files.
-4. It checks that the ``dataset_addresses`` file has all output datasets predicted for the last quantum in the ``quantum_addresses`` file.
-   An inconsistency here also indicates a previous interruption that must be reconciled.
-5. If an interruption occurred, any existing output datasets that may or may not have been inserted into the database are flagged as needing special ``ON CONFLICT IGNORE`` handling on ingestion (which we would otherwise like to avoid in order to reduce locking).
-6. The in-memory DAG is traversed to find the last-aggregated quanta and identify those that may be ready for aggregation soon.
+It then queries the quantum table for the IDs of the quantum that have already been aggregation and annotates the graph accordingly, allowing a graph traversal to identify unblocked quanta that should be monitored for completion.

-Note that it is not necessary to read any of the multi-block files in full to restart processing, though it may be necessary to read the last chunk when the last attempt was interrupted.
+Note that it is not necessary to read any of the BLOB files in full to restart processing.
-It is necessary to avoid races when appending to the aggregation graph, either by limiting how the aggregation tool is invoked for a particular run (see :ref:`invoking-aggregation`) or utilizing some kind of locking.
+While SQLite can in principle handle concurrent writes from multiple processes, it does not do so efficiently, and it is better to avoid races when appending to the aggregation graph by limiting how the aggregation tool is invoked for a particular run (see :ref:`invoking-aggregation`).

-The same size-consistency check information used to detect failures can similarly be used to allow multiple concurrent readers of an aggregation graph, even if writes are ongoing.
+It may be possible to configure SQLite to support parallel reads from other processes without significantly slowing down the writer process.
 If aggregation is invoked frequently enough, this could provide an efficient way for users or services to get (slightly old) status information about an ongoing run.

+Because SQLite only works on POSIX filesystems, in contexts where the only such available filesystem is temporary storage, the aggregation graph would have to be written to a permanent object-store location periodically to avoid having to start over from the beginning after being interrupted.

 .. _provenance-graphs: